 - Ask your doctor or pharmacist about pain-relieving creams to apply to sores in the genital area.

-- Ask the doctor about using over-the-counter medicine for itching.
+- Ask the doctor about using over-the-counter medicine to take by mouth for itching.

 - has a severe cough or trouble breathing

 - has an area of rash that leaks pus (thick, yellowish fluid) or becomes red, warm, swollen, or sore

 - is very drowsy or has trouble waking up

 - has trouble looking at bright lights